dynovaio/newrelic-sb-sdk-playground/README.md

 ## License

-This project is licensed under the terms of the [MIT license](/LICENSE).
+This project is licensed under the terms of the <a href="./LICENSE.txt" download>MIT license</a>.